First Meeting of New ACIP Committee Touches on RSV, Thimerosal, mRNA Vaccines and More

 According to Meyer’s presentation, 17,631 deaths were reported to the Vaccine Adverse Event Reporting System (VAERS) following COVID vaccination.
 After noting that VAERS does not assign causality to the events reported to it, Meyer presented results of a data analysis showing that deaths following mRNA vaccination were below the background death rate for the U.S. population.
 This indicated that mRNA vaccines are not dangerous but in fact protective, she said.

 In the Q&A section, Robert Malone—an early mRNA vaccine researcher turned skeptic—questioned the safety of mRNA vaccines, suggesting that mRNA epitopes stay in the body for upwards of “700 days.”
-That statement is contradicted by an overwhelming body of evidence, which has shown that mRNA vaccines are destroyed by the body within a few days, persisting at most to about 30 days.
+That statement is contradicted by an overwhelming body of evidence, which has shown that mRNA vaccines are destroyed by the body within a few days, persisting at most for about 30 days.

 Vicky Pebsworth, speaking for the first time in this meeting, said without elaborating that many adverse effects from mRNA vaccines are not reported.
 Meyer responded that most unreported adverse effects are for mild effects like sore arms, but that CDC studies show most serious adverse effects are in fact reported.